Elizabeth-Edwards-Lab/rdase_db/reference/Task.md

          if the blast sequence match any group, it will show whether the matching OG has any characterized members, and link to those members

 - on the sequence list page a column to indicate whether an OG has been characterized, and a link to that information. characterized RDases could also be identified by name ie TceA
-Comments: I thought to use "Yes" or "No" indicate whether the chain is characterized.
+Comments: I thought to use "Yes" or "No" indicate whether the chain is characterized (implemented).
          I thought TceA is protein name; and I also thought if the chain has associated compounds, then it is characterized.